3. UNIX primer

 sticky bit:

-denoted as s, additional capability to set permissions for Set User ID (SUID) and Set Group ID (SGID) bits.
+denoted as s, the additional capability to set permissions for Set User ID (SUID) and Set Group ID (SGID) bits.

 Every file has the following attributes or permissions: